feegloo/push/README.md

 ### Demo

-creating new repository on github, can be new directory or existing one with files <br>
+creating new repository on github, can be new empty directory or existing one with files <br>

 ![new_repo](https://user-images.githubusercontent.com/7686877/63420269-a6468c80-c406-11e9-9508-494983481324.gif)